ACCESS-Cloud-Based-InSAR/Aria-Hyp3-GUNW-Frame-Submission/README.md

 # Checklist before Submitting Jobs

+- [ ] Check you have the correct earthdata username!
+If you use a ~/.netrc, be careful!
+Use `access_cloud_based_insar` for as ops user.
 - [ ] Correct AWS account (We have three accounts: Tibet, Nisar, and ACCESS)
 - [ ] Correct job type (INSAR_ISCE vs. INSAR_ISCE_TEST, usually former for large jobs)
 - [ ] Weather model correct